TEXTPOWER/TextKey-RESTLibrary-java/README.md

 How to use it?
 --------------

-The simple use case is to create a TextKeyRest object, call the appropriate API method and handle the returned object payload.
+The simple use case is to create a TextKeyRest object, call the appropriate API method and handle the returned JSON payload.
 The class will handle the details between the request and response and will return a JSON string to work with.

 For example, here is a use case to check if a user has already been registered using the `doesRegistrationUserIDExist` API Call.